rkhetani/Intro-to-R_IDC2017/lessons/04_introR-data-manipulation.md

  $ genotype : Factor w/ 2 levels "KO","Wt": 2 2 2 1 1 1 2 2 2 1 ...
  $ celltype : Factor w/ 2 levels "typeA","typeB": 1 1 1 1 1 1 2 2 2 2 ...
  $ replicate: num  1 2 3 1 2 3 1 2 3 1 ...
+ $ samplemeans: num  10.27 10.85 9.45 15.83 15.59 ...
 ```

-As you can see, the columns `genotype` and `celltype` are of the `factor` class, whereas the replicate column has been interpreted as integer data type.
+As you can see, the columns `genotype` and `celltype` are of the `factor` class, whereas the replicate and samplemeans columns have been interpreted as numeric data type.

 __You can also get this information from the "Environment" tab in RStudio.__